cypnk/Bare/README.md

 OpenBSD does not come with PHP and needs to be installed separately.
 Select the highest version after each command:
 ```
-doas pkg_add php_fpm
+doas pkg_add php
 doas pkg_add php-pdo_sqlite
 doas pkg_add php-tidy
 doas pkg_add php-intl
 ```
 If you're already logged in as root, skip the "[doas](https://man.openbsd.org/doas)" before each command.

-Edit **/etc/php-7.x.ini** (or the version of PHP you're running) and make sure the following extensions are enabled.
+Edit **/etc/php-8.x.ini** (or the version of PHP you're running) and make sure the following extensions are enabled.
 ```
 extension=fileinfo
 extension=intl